 Authorizing officials are also responsible for ensuring that drivers comply with all requirements specified in the above policies.

-Prior to Vehicle Operation
+4.2.a Prior to Vehicle Operation

 - Visually check that each driver has in their possession a license valid under Washington State laws.
 The visual check is to verify that the driver’s license: